Anunnaki: Sumerian

 The earliest known usages of the term Anunnaki come from inscriptions written during the reign of Gudea (c.
 2144–2124 BCE) and the Third Dynasty of Ur.
 In the earliest texts, the term is applied to the most powerful and important deities in the Sumerian pantheon: the descendants of the sky-god An.This group of deities probably included the "seven gods who decree": An, Enlil, Enki, Ninhursag, Nanna, Utu, and Inanna.

 Although certain deities are described as members of the Anunnaki, no complete list of the names of all the Anunnaki has survived and they are usually only referred to as a cohesive group in literary texts.
-Furthermore, Sumerian texts describe the Anunnaki inconsistently and do not agree on how many Anunnaki there were, or what their divine function was.
+Sumerian texts describe the Anunnaki inconsistently and do not agree on how many Anunnaki there were, or what their divine function was.
 Originally, the Anunnaki appear to have been heavenly deities with immense powers.
 In the poem Enki and the World Order, the Anunnaki "do homage" to Enki, sing hymns of praise in his honor, and "take up their dwellings" among the people of Sumer.
 The same composition twice states that the Anunnaki "decree the fates of mankind".

 Virtually every major deity in the Sumerian pantheon was regarded as the patron of a specific city and was expected to protect that city's interests.
 The deity was believed to permanently reside within that city's temple.
 One text mentions as many as fifty Anunnaki associated with the city of Eridu.
 In Inanna's Descent into the Underworld, there are only seven Anunnaki, who reside within the Underworld and serve as judges.
 Inanna stands trial before them for her attempt to take over the Underworld; they deem her guilty of hubris and condemn her to death.

 Major deities in Sumerian mythology were associated with specific celestial bodies.
 Inanna was believed to be the planet Venus.
 Utu was believed to be the sun.
 Nanna was the moon.
 An was identified with all the stars of the equatorial sky, Enlil with those of the northern sky, and Enki with those of the southern sky.
 The path of Enlil's celestial orbit was a continuous, symmetrical circle around the north celestial pole, but those of An and Enki were believed to intersect at various points.